johncwaters/azdopr/README.md

 3. Click the comment icon and enter your comment

 Comments are displayed inline using VS Code's native commenting system, showing existing PR comments and allowing you to add new ones directly to Azure DevOps.

+### Refresh PR Data

+Click the "Refresh" button in the PR header to force a fresh data fetch from Azure DevOps.
+The button's tooltip shows cache status:
+- "Cached X seconds/minutes ago" - Data is from cache
+- "Fresh data loaded" - Data was just fetched from API

 ### Troubleshooting